-Here's the button, for secure purchases via Stripe or PayPal...
+Here's the button, for secure purchases with a credit card or PayPal:

 My original was made from thin white drop-sheet (drop-cloth) plastic, which looks very much like a jellyfish when in flight.
-Particularly when rougher air makes the sail wallow in and out.
+This is particularly so when rougher air makes the sail wallow in and out.

 Avoid the expense of spar material.
 In fact, if you have your own flying line(s) already, plus some large bags and sticky tape at home, your total spend might actually be zero!

 The e-book itself is also fully tested since I build the final prototype from my own instructions.
-Just to be sure the steps make sense and are error-free.
+That is just to be sure the steps make sense and are error-free.

 One of my Soft Series kites can be taken anywhere, anytime.
-They are so compact that one kite might even scrunch up into a trouser pocket.
-Or at least a jacket pocket.
-Definitely into a spare corner of a small back-pack or other carry-bag.
-You could go for a walk or a bike-ride...
-No-one would suspect that you had a decent sized kite ready to fly at a moment's notice!
+They are so compact that one kite might even scrunch up into a trouser pocket or at least a jacket pocket.
+It would definitely fit into a spare corner of a small backpack or other carry-bag.
+You could go for a walk or a bike-ride.
+No-one would suspect that you had a decent-sized kite ready to fly at a moment's notice!